 #3 Not asking for help

 Overthinking is a really bad habit, I am speaking from experience.
 I read somewhere that overthinking is just putting yourself through the stress an unnecessary amount of times.
+Overthinking may also be a sign of maladaptive perfectionism.
 Why stress yourself out over something you can’t control?
 As a member of the overthinking community, I know you can’t just turn it off.
 Overthinking demands to be treated and worked with continuously.
 Again, Studenterrådgivningen, who I have referred to before, has a workshop for people who wish to work with their overthinking habits.
 Trust me, working on letting go of overthinking will feel like getting a burden lifted off your shoulders.

 #5 Doing stuff last minute

 Last but not least, lose the habit of doing stuff last minute.
 It’s no surprise that this point has also made the list.
 Organizing your time and planning it efficiently can help you not only to manage resolving more tasks, but also helping you stress less.
 If you have a structured plan of when you do what, you never really run out of time.
 I am a very structured person (not to say I don’t do stuff last minute, come on, have you read my procrastination blog?), but being somewhat structured helps me to, 1.
 Not get so stressed and 2.
 To actually accomplish and deliver the things I need to do, whilst still having time to do stuff I enjoy!